swcarpentry/shell-novice/07-backtick.md

 > ~~~
 > $ cutoffs="0.001 0.01 0.05"
 > $ for cutoff in $cutoffs; do
->   run_prediction.sh --input ALL-data.txt --pvalue $cutoff --output results-cutoff=$cutoff.txt
+>   run_classifier.sh --input ALL-data.txt --pvalue $cutoff --output results-$cutoff.txt
 > done
 > ~~~
 > This works because, just as with the filename wildcards, `$cutoffs` is replaced with `0.001 0.01 0.05`